juliarainbowx/jekyll-now/about.md

 ### Day 2

 4. Conditional logic
+- Indentation
+- Multiple conditions
+- Complex conditions
+- Quiz

 5. Loops
+- For loop
+While loop

 6. Functions
+-How to write functions in Python?
+- Function parameters

 7. Calling an API
 - Web service
 - API

-- JSON
+8. JSON

-8. Decorators
+9. Decorators
-9. Managing keys
+10. Managing keys
-10. Git and GitHub

 ### Day 3

 10. How to create a portfolio website and blog with Django (**course project**)
+- What is Django?
+- Getting started
+- Projects
+Blog

-11. Final assessment
+11. Projects demonstration

 ### Contact me